Dillrex/NAS-Mount-and-Clear/README.md

 Under the following terms:

     Attribution: You must give appropriate credit, provide a link to the license, and indicate if changes were made.
-You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
     NonCommercial: You may not use the material for commercial purposes.

 The full license can be found at Creative Commons.